Lady and Knight: Princess Cadance and Shining Armor are literally a bright lady and white knight.

-In Season 1, the only medical facility seen was "Ponyville Emergency Care", which seemed to be just a big tent.
+In Season 1, the only medical facility seen was "Ponyville Urgent Care", which seemed to be just a big tent.
 In Season 2, Ponyville had a two-story hospital.

-Although this appears to apply mainly to technology, given that the architecture of the Castle of the Royal Pony Sisters isn't that different from modern buildings, Luna and Nightmare Moon don't speak that differently from ponies even after being imprisoned for a millennium, and quite a few of Star Swirl's spells still aren't understood or improved upon, despite being over a thousand years old.
-And Twilight making new magic was stated by Celestia as one of the reasons she deserves to be a princess.
+Although this appears to apply mainly to technology, given that the architecture of the Castle of the Royal Pony Sisters isn't that different from modern buildings, Luna/Nightmare Moon doesn't speak that differently from ponies even after being imprisoned for a millennium, and quite a few of Star Swirl's spells still aren't understood or improved upon.
+Twilight making new magic was stated by Celestia as one of the reasons she deserves to become a princess.

 The first basic Rainbow Dash toy is accompanied by a squirrel.
 In the episode, a (flying) squirrel gets several seconds of screen time as Fluttershy shows it off to her...and Rainbow isn't interested.